Toyota NZ engine: 1NZ-FNE (2003–2014)

-1NZ-FE Turbo
+1NZ-FE Turbo (2003–2013)

-The 1NZ-FE Turbo is a 1497 cc with an air-to-air intercooler turbocharged conventional Otto-cycle variant of the 1NZ-FE with VVT-i.
-The engine block is found in many Toyota models assembled in Asian countries.
-It retains the same bore and stroke.
-Output is 143-152 PS at 6000 rpm with 196-206 Nm of torque at 4200-4800 rpm.
-The redline is 6400 rpm.
+The 1NZ-FE Turbo (unofficially called 1NZ-FTE or 1NZ-FET) is a 1497 cc with an air-to-air intercooler turbocharged conventional Otto-cycle variant of the 1NZ-FE with VVT-i, combined with a IHI RHF4 turbocharger, providing 63.7 kPa of boost pressure.
+This engine was not created in-house by Toyota, but converted with bolt-on turbocharger kits developed by Toyota Racing Development (TRD).
+The engine block is the same as the naturally aspirated 1NZ-FE engine, found in many Toyota models.
+It retains the same 10.5:1 compression ratio as the naturally aspirated sibling.
+Output is 143-152 PS at 6000 rpm with 196-206 Nm of torque at 4000–4800 rpm, depending on the model.